Quick answers to the most common questions about surgical menopause. Click any question to expand the answer — and follow the links for more detail.

 What symptoms should I expect?

-They can be more intense and sudden, especially in younger women.
-There is no gradual transition, which can make the experience more overwhelming.
+They can be more intense and sudden, especially in younger women, because there is no gradual transition.
+Read more: Symptoms

 Will symptoms get better over time?